 By earning your degree with DeVry, you have an opportunity at a best in class career outcome: In 2012, 90% of DeVry University associate and bachelor’s degree grads actively seeking employment had careers in their field within six months of graduation.1

-In addition, each DeVry University scholarship has its own unique qualifying criteria.
-One of our advisors can help you identify scholarship opportunities and complete any necessary applications.
+DeVry University has a wide variety of scholarships available.
+Each scholarship has its own unique qualifying criteria.
+One of our advisors can help you identify scholarship opportunities and complete any necessary applications.2

 Applicants are encouraged to complete the Free Application for Federal Student Aid (FAFSA) to identify federal, state and other financial aid that may be available.